 Table of Contents

 So, let’s begin this Ruby VS Python article by talking about the two programming languages in question.
-It’s important that we get to know at least a little bit of fundamental information about both Ruby and Python before we can start to actually analyze them.
+We must get to know at least a little bit of fundamental information about both Ruby and Python before we can start to analyze them.
 Let’s begin with Ruby.

 Ruby was created in 1995, by a Japanese computer scientist Yukihiro Matsumoto.
 It’s a general-purpose, object-oriented programming language, which means that its intended use is to be applied on a day-to-day basis (or, in other words, it’s used for daily tasks).
 The object-oriented part is also really important – this means that the language uses objects in its processes, which allow either certain parts of a program or the whole program, in general, to be reused for other projects.
 Furthermore, object-oriented programming provides a clear modular structure for the programmer’s projects.